cfpb/design-system/docs/pages/banners.md

       - variation_is_deprecated: false
         variation_name: US gov banner
-        variation_description: The US gov banner identifies official websites of government organizations in the United States It helps visitors understand whether a website is official and secure.
+        variation_description: The US gov banner identifies official websites of government organizations in the United States.
+It helps visitors understand whether a website is official and secure.
         variation_code_snippet: |-
           <div class="m-global-eyebrow">